Quantum origin of the primordial fluctuation spectrum and its statistics: Predictions and discussion

-We have also stated, in previous works, that the most clear prediction of the novel paradigm we have been proposing, is the absence of tensor modes, or at least their very strong suppression.
-The reason for this can be understood by considering the semiclassical version of Einstein's equations and its role in describing the manner in which the inhomogeneities and anisotropies in the metric arise.
-As we have explained in our approach, the metric is taken to be an effective description of the gravitational D.O.F., in the classical regime, and not as the fundamental D.O.F. susceptible to be described at the quantum level.
-It is thus the matter degrees of freedom (which in the present context are represented by the inflaton field) the ones that are described quantum mechanically and which, as a result of a fundamental aspect of gravitation at the quantum level, undergo effective quantum collapse (the reader should recall that our point of view is that gravitation at the quantum level will be drastically different from standard quantum theories, and that, in particular, it will not involve universal unitary evolution).
-This collapse of the quantum state of the inflaton field leads to a nontrivial value for $\langle T_{\mu\nu} \rangle$, which then generates the metric fluctuations.
+We have also stated, in earlier works, that the most clear prediction of the novel paradigm we have been proposing is the absence of tensor modes, or at least their very strong suppression.
+The reason for this can be understood by considering the semiclassical version of Einstein's equations and its role in describing the manner in which the inhomogeneities and anisotropies arise in the metric.
+As we have explained in our approach, the metric is taken to be an effective description of the gravitational DOF, in the classical regime, and not as the fundamental DOF susceptible to be described at the quantum level.
+It is, thus, the matter degrees of freedom (which in the present context are represented by the inflaton field), the ones that are described quantum mechanically and which, as a result of a fundamental aspect of gravitation at the quantum level, undergo effective quantum collapse (the reader should recall that our point of view is that gravitation at the quantum level will be drastically different from standard quantum theories, and, in particular, it will not involve universal unitary evolution).
+This collapse of the quantum state of the inflaton field leads to a nontrivial value for $\bra \hat{T}_{\mu \nu} \ket$, which then generates the metric fluctuations.
 The point is that the energy momentum tensor contains linear and quadratic terms in the expectation values of the quantum matter field fluctuations, which are the source terms determining the geometric perturbations.
-In the case of the scalar perturbations, we have first order contributions proportional to $\dot\phi_0 \langle \delta\dot\phi \rangle$ while no similar first order terms appear as source of the tensor perturbations (i.e. of the gravitational waves).
-Of course, it is possible that the collapse scheme works at the level of the simultaneously quantized matter and metric fluctuations as has been presented in \cite{Alberto} although, as explained there, we would find much harder to reconcile that with the broad general picture that underlies of our current understanding of physics.
+In the case of the scalar perturbations, we have first-order contributions proportional to $\dot{\phi}_0 \bra \hat{\dot{\delta \phi}} \ket $ while no similar first-order terms appear as source of the tensor perturbations (i.e., of the gravitational waves).
+Of course, it is possible that the collapse scheme works at the level of the simultaneously quantized matter and metric fluctuations, as has been presented in Ref. \cite{50}, although, as explained there, we would find it much harder to reconcile that with the broad general picture that underlies our current understanding of physical theories.